 When you catch yourself touching your face and picking at your skin, stop and ask why you’re doing it.
 Are you bored and zoning out?
 Are you in the middle of a stressful work project or assignment?
 For most people, skin picking can flare up during times of anxiety or boredom.
-Practicing mindfulness, meditation or picking up a physical hobby to keep your hands busy are all great ways to offset feelings of boredom or anxiousness that can lead to picking.
+Practising mindfulness, meditation or picking up a physical hobby to keep your hands busy are all great ways to offset feelings of boredom or anxiousness that can lead to picking.

 Try a physical activity that keeps your hands busy - like reading a book, baking, painting, video gaming, sewing, or learning a new instrument.
 Of course, learning a new hobby can come with its own set of frustrations, which ironically can lead to picking.
 With that in mind, learning how to de-stress and manage anxiety is vital to stopping picking.
 Better yet, it can benefit your overall well being and mental health at the same time.
 Whether it’s through a mindfulness app, yoga, meditation or even ASMR, explore what can help you decompress and manage your stress.

 If you think your picking is becoming a larger problem, consider talking to a doctor or mental health professional about what is triggering your skin picking and how you can resolve it.